Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 ### Media
 - The photos used in this site were obtained from https://depositphotos.com/ and the firm owns full usage rights for all used images

-- the Czech and English icons (language switch buttons) were downloaded from https://www.countryflags.com/
+- the Czech and English icons (language switch buttons) made by Freepik from https://flaticon.com/  (required attribution at the very bottom of the page)

 ### Acknowledgements